-In some cases, the bowel obstruction can be treated with an air or contrast enema performed by a skilled radiologist.
-There is a risk of bowel tearing (perforation) with this procedure, and it is not used if the bowel has already developed a hole.
+In some cases, the bowel blockage can be treated with an air or contrast enema.
+This is done by a radiologist skilled with the procedure.
+There is a risk of bowel tearing (perforation) with this procedure.

-If these treatments are unsuccessful, the child will need surgery.
-The bowel tissue can usually be saved, but any dead tissue will be removed.
+The child will need surgery if these treatments do not work.
+The bowel tissue can very often be saved.
+Dead tissue will be removed.

 Intravenous feeding and fluids will be continued until the child has a normal bowel movement.

 The outcome is good with early treatment.
-There is a risk the condition will come back.
+There is a risk this problem will come back.

-A hole (perforation) is a serious complication due to risk of infection.
+When a hole or tear in the bowel occurs, it must be treated promptly.
 If not treated, intussusception is almost always fatal for infants and young children.

 Intussusception is an emergency.
-Call your health care provider immediately, then call 911 or go immediately to the emergency room.
+Call your health care provider right away, then call 911 or go immediately to the emergency room.